JonaLaw/Digyl/README.md

 # Digyl
-An application for Android and soon iOS that allows users to set reminders for entering or exiting certain locations.
+An application for Android and soon iOS that allows users to set handwashing and/or mask wearing reminders for entering or exiting certain locations.

 ## Features
 - Responsive Home Page